 What’s CelticFest Mississippi and why do you do it?

 The Celtic Heritage Society (CHS) is a nonprofit organization run on 100% volunteer power.
 The CHS has no paid staff, and money raised at CelticFest pays the costs incurred while organizing the event.
-It also pays for other CHS projects, such as underwriting the Thistle and Shamrock program airing on Mississippi Public Broadcasting 91.3 FM.
+It also pays for other CHS projects.

 When is CelticFest Mississippi?